Beliavsky/Fortran-Tools/README.md

 [gtk-fortran](https://github.com/vmagnin/gtk-fortran): cross-platform library to build Graphical User Interfaces (GUI), by Vincent Magnin et al. Gtk-fortran is a partial GTK / Fortran binding written in Fortran, thanks to the ISO_C_BINDING module for interoperability between C and Fortran.

+[tiny file dialogs](https://sourceforge.net/projects/tinyfiledialogs/): offers many modal and file dialogs in C and provides the iso_c_binding interface / module to call these functions from Fortran, by Guillaume Vareille

 [Winteracter](http://winteracter.com/): GUI toolset for the Fortran programming language.
 It consists of various visual development tools and a substantial subroutine library.
 Several Fortran compilers are supported.
 (C)

 ### Indentation and Formatting